BackofenLab/CRISPRidentify/README.md

 # CRISPRIdentifier

-CRISPR-ML-Identifier is a tool to search for CRISPR arrays which utilises machine learning approach for distinguishing false candidates from true CRISPRS
+CRISPRIdentifier is a tool to search for CRISPR arrays which utilises machine learning approach for distinguishing false candidates from true CRISPRS

 ## Getting Started